clia7/IPWA02-CaseStudy-LikeHeroToZero/hero2zero-app/README.md

 # Like Hero To Zero
 Case Study – IPWA02
-Advanced JavaEE Web Application for CO₂ Data Management
+JavaEE Web Application for CO₂ Data Management

 ## Based on Previous Module
 This project is a continuation of the [CO₂ Footprint project (IPWA01)](https://github.com/clia7/IPWA01-CasyStudy-CO2-Footprint), which provided a basic frontend for visualizing CO₂ emissions.
 The current case study enhances it with a full backend, login system, and persistent data handling using JavaEE technologies.